jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ### Scale formulas

-Scales are identified by their intervals---either:
+Scales are identified by their intervals.
+Either:
 - the interval between scale degrees (ex. **T-T-S-T-T-T-S**), or
 - the interval from each scale degree to the tonic (ex. **1-2-3-4-5-6-7** or **1-2-b3-4-5-b6-b7**).